gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 **Jazz:**

-Jazz was created by Black Americans — in New Orleans, Chicago, New York — in the late 19th and early 20th centuries.
+Jazz was created by Black Americans, in New Orleans, Chicago, New York, in the late 19th and early 20th centuries.

 In America: popular entertainment,